Karen Barranco and friends

 The task included product design and brand storytelling for three of the six “islands”, submitting hundreds of unique SKUs per property for: The Port of Entry, Jurassic Park, and Seuss Landing (in which we were the very first to introduce Dr. Seuss products, including Baby Seuss, and the first product style guide.)

 During the dot-com boom of the 2000s, I worked as Creative Director with a well-funded, celebrity based start-up.

 After a few years there, I left to be the Creative/Brand Director at Red Ant Media Group U.S. where I provided direction for brand experiences in a variety of newly-emerging platforms.
-It was there that I headed the herculean task directing multiple creative groups to develop and design merchandise for the then pre-constructed theme park in Orlando called Universal Island’s of Adventure.

 I might be best described as a ‘Brand Therapist’ who can dig deep into the soul of your company to find, apply, and communicate your story.